x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-other-types-of-imap-mailboxes.md

     ![Cell headings in the Excel migration file](../media/45a98c28-0918-42ec-a8e9-f4b5baccd921.png)

-6. Next, enter the email address, user name, and password for each mailbox you want to migrate.
+6. Next, enter the email address, username, and password for each mailbox you want to migrate.
 Enter one mailbox per row:

   - **Column A** is the email address of the Office 365 mailbox.
-This is what is shown in the **User name** column under **Users** \> **Active users** in the Office 365 admin center.
+This is what is shown in the **username** column under **Users** \> **Active users** in the Office 365 admin center.

   - **Column B** is the sign-in name—for example, alberta, or often, alberta@contoso.com—for the user's mailbox on the source email system.